 How Robotic Process Automation benefits your business

-9 months ago by Damian Hamer / Back to all blogs
+over 3 years ago by Damian Hamer / Back to all blogs

 Implementing automation technologies has become one of the most common solutions for companies striving to achieve greater efficiency at lower costs.
 One such technology is robotic process automation (RPA), which was briefly mentioned in this article, but will be discussed in more detail here.

 Deloitte defines RPA as a “software, commonly known as a ‘robot’, to capture and interpret existing IT applications to enable transaction processing, data manipulation and communication across multiple IT systems.”
 However, these tools are most applicable to highly repeatable processes with consistent and almost unchanging interactions with other computer programs.
 Simply put, RPA is a system designed to automate manual tasks.